What's the difference between a single and twin axle touring caravan?

 Do Swift offer single and twin axle caravans?

-Swift offer a number of both single and twin axle touring caravans across most of their ranges.
-At the lighter end, the Sprite Compact and Basecamp are both excellent single axle options.
+Swift offer a number of both single and twin axle touring caravans across five exceptional ranges.
+At the lighter end, the Challenger 390 and Basecamp are both excellent single axle options, and the family-friendly Sprite range has 4 single axle models to explore.

-The Sprite and Sprite Grande ranges have a fantastic mix of single (6 models) and twin (5 models) axles, as does the Challenger SE (3 single & 1 twin) and Challenger Grande (2 single & 3 twin).
+The Challenger and Challenger Grande ranges have a fantastic mix of single (7 models) and twin (3 models) axles, as does the all-new Conqueror and Conqueror Grande (4 single & 3 twin).

-In total, Swift have 21 single axle and 17 twin axle models, giving you plentiful choice across all our award-winning ranges.
+In total, Swift have 16 single axle and 10 twin axle models, giving you plentiful choice across our award-winning ranges.
 Explore our touring caravans and find the perfect tourer for you.

 Summary